 Retired Badass: K. Rool and Cranky used to do a lot of crazy stunts when they were friends.
 In the episode about their former relationship, they mention "tsunami wrestling" and "skydiving without a parachute".

-Be Careful What You Wish For: The Crystal Coconut can grant wishes, so this trope comes up now and again.
-The biggest example would be in 'The Day The Island Stood Still'; DK, about to take a nap, absent-mindedly wishes he could sleep forever.
-The result is time halting...and he can't protect the island if he's napping...
+Be Careful What You Wish For: The Crystal Coconut can grant wishes, so this topic comes up now and again.
+The biggest example would be in 'The Day The Island Stood Still'; DK, about to take a nap, absentmindedly wishes he could sleep forever.
+The result is time halting...and he can't protect the island if he's napping since the Crystal Coconut also makes DK unable to ever awaken while time is stopped.
+Made worse when K.Rool, who is awake with the rest of the islands inhabitants, also realizes time has stopped and DK is out like a light...

 Benevolent Boss: While King K. Rool might sound like a Bad Boss, he does take pretty good care of his troops, despite their fumblings.